 Proposition 301 monies are given to provisional community colleges to use for workforce development activities.
 The District began receiving these monies during fiscal year 2013.
-For the 2018 fiscal year, the District received \$45,040 and expects to continue to receive over \$30,000 annually.
-It is anticipated that the State will continue to take a conservative approach to State spending and budgeting in the immediate fiscal periods to come.
+For the 2019 fiscal year, the District received \$25,565 and expects to continue to receive over \$25,000 annually.
+It is anticipated that the State will continue to take a conservative approach to state spending and budgeting in the immediate fiscal periods to come.
 This represents a small portion of the District's annual revenues.

-State appropriations increased by \$21,200 from the previous year; however, it is expected to decrease during the 2018-2019 fiscal year because of a drop in Full-Time Equivalent Student Enrollment (FTSE).
+State Equalization Aid to the District decreased by \$17,300 from the previous year and is expected to decrease again during the 2019-2020 fiscal year because of a drop in Full-Time Equivalent Student Enrollment (FTSE).

 The District and Cochise Community College ended their working relationship at the end of 2016-2017.
-The District entered a new working relationship with Pima Community College for the 2017-2018 year.
-This set of circumstances resulted in a FTSE reduction for the 2017-2018 year which could impact the expenditure limit in a negative way in future years.
+The district entered a new working relationship with Pima Community College for the 2017-2018 year.
+This set of circumstances resulted in a reduction in FTSE for the 2017-2018 year and continued into the 2018-19 school year.
+These circumstances could impact the expenditure limit in a negative way in future years.
 The District will continue its mission of providing outstanding educational services to our constituencies at affordable prices and monitor any external economic changes and their impacts on the District.
 As in previous years, the District plans to keep its tax levy at the maximum without a truth-in-taxation hearing.
 The District will always consider adjustments to tuition as well as continuing to explore additional cost saving measures.